This is not a Matthew Mercer hit piece.

 Feature Image Credit: Joré Escalera (Artstation)

 For the sake of clarity, I very much admire Matthew Mercer as a person and a Dungeon Master.
 This feature image was not chosen to target him, but rather to give a visual conceptualization of what the ‘Good DM’ might look like; some otherworldly, magical entity who is so far removed from reality that you can’t hope to compare to him.
-Not even Matthew Mercer could compare with with the ‘Good DM’.
+As the Internet proves every time some minor mistake or judgment call is made in Critical Role, not even Matthew Mercer is a ‘Good DM’.